element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ## 5. Support

-We do not yet offer contracted support for the {{ their_server_name }} homeserver, which is in consequence provided on a best effort basis by New Vector Ltd - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the +matrix:matrix.org community).
+We do not yet offer contracted support for the {{ their_server_name }} homeserver, which is in consequence provided on a best effort basis by Element - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the +matrix:matrix.org community).

 Queries sent to [support@element.io](mailto:support@element.io) will be addressed on a best-effort basis by the paid team.
 Phone support is not provided.